akshat99812/Superhero-nerd/README.md

 5. Open your browser and navigate to `http://localhost:3000` to see the app in action.

-## Project Structure
-.
-├── components
-│ ├── HeroCard.js
-│ └── ...
-├── pages
-│ ├── index.js
-│ ├── _app.js
-│ └── ...
-├── public
-│ └── images
-├── styles
-│ ├── globals.css
-│ └── ...
-├── .env.local
-├── package.json
-└── ...

 - **components/**: Contains the React components.
 - **pages/**: Contains the Next.js pages.
 - **public/**: Contains static assets such as images.
 - **styles/**: Contains global and component-specific styles.

-## Usage

-1. **Browse Superheroes**: The homepage lists all available superheroes.
-Use the search bar to find specific heroes.
-2. **View Abilities**: Click on any superhero to view detailed information about their abilities.
-3. **Responsive Design**: Enjoy the app on both desktop and mobile devices.

-## Contributing

-Contributions are what make the open source community such an amazing place to learn, inspire, and create.
-Any contributions you make are **greatly appreciated**.

-1. Fork the Project
-2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the Branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

-## License

-Distributed under the MIT License.
-See `LICENSE` for more information.

-## Acknowledgements

-- [Superhero API](https://superheroapi.com/) for providing the data.
-- [Next.js](https://nextjs.org/) for the awesome framework.
-- [React](https://reactjs.org/) for making UI development a breeze.

 ---